AnubhavSolanki12/Sentimental-Analysis/README.md

 # Sentimental-Analysis

-Navigate to the directory where project is located through Command Prompt Use this command
+Navigate to the directory where project is located through Command Prompt then use this command

 ```
 pip install -r requirements.txt